UN says Nicaragua protest killings may be 'unlawful' - Journal du Cameroun

 – ‘Out!
 Out!’ –

-On Monday, tens of thousands of people — employees, students, pensioners and ordinary citizens — marched peacefully in the capital Managua and other cities demanding an end to the forceful security crackdown on protests.
+On Monday, tens of thousands of people — employees, students, pensioners and ordinary citizens — marched peacefully in the capital Managua and other cities demanding an end to the crackdown on protests.

 Some groups called for “dictator” Ortega and his wife to step down, yelling “Out!
 Out!”

-Ortega, a 72-year-old former Sandinista guerrilla leader who has ruled Nicaragua for 22 of the past 39 years, has been taken aback by the demonstrations against him, the biggest in his last 11-year stretch in power.
+Ortega, a 72-year-old former Sandinista guerrilla leader who has ruled Nicaragua for 22 of the past 39 years, has been taken aback by the demonstrations, the biggest in his last 11-year stretch in power.

-He has canceled the pension reforms and called for dialogue, and Murillo has suggested arrested protesters could be released.
+In a bid to calm the situation, he has canceled the pension reforms and called for dialogue, and on Tuesday authorities released dozens of arrested protesters.

+The government also lifted a broadcast ban on an independent news channel which had been reporting on the unrest.

+Ortega’s wife Murillo, who days ago called the protesters “vampires,” changed her tune to voice “faith that we are going to go forward united.”

+And lawmakers issued an unanimous call for “dialogue and peace,” according to one ruling-party deputy, Carlos Lopez.

-But his security forces have not been pulled back, and — though Managua appeared relatively calm early Tuesday — widespread anti-government sentiment persisted.
+But there was no immediate sign that Ortega’s security forces had been pulled back, and widespread anti-government sentiment persisted.

-Even Nicaragua’s business sector, whose support had shored up Ortega over the past decade, has abandoned him over the violence.
+Nicaragua’s business sector, whose support has shored up Ortega, has abandoned him over the days of violence.

 A pro-government rally was being organized for Thursday to show that the president still enjoyed backing from part of the population.